geudde/attic-chest/pages/02.season-1/05.meeting-05/14.eleanor/docs.md

 Fretful as the porcupine
 I behold the rosy wine
 Turkey fat or savoury chine
-Or of beef the Knightly loin
+Or of beef the knightly loin
 If without my Valentine
 When I catch with net or line
 Gudgeon, perch or fish marine